A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Discussion of Survey Results

 \subsubsection{Overview of Model Usage}

-An evaluation of the core concept (multi-level hypergame vs. HNF) usage across surveyed works at a domain-level decomposition (Figure~\ref{fig:concept-domain}) reveals that multi-level hypergames are the dominant framework across all categories, and only cybersecurity works entail implementations of HNF or hybrid models.
+An evaluation of the core concept (multi-level hypergame vs HNF) usage across surveyed works at a domain-level decomposition (Figure~\ref{fig:concept-domain}) reveals that multi-level hypergames are the dominant framework across all categories, and only cybersecurity works implement HNF or hybrid models.

 At a lower-level view, graph-based hypergames and L-th order hierarchical hypergames dominate (Figure~\ref{fig:tax_models}).
 Graph-based models in particular stand out as the most popular implementation, often supporting spatial planning and adversarial reasoning, especially in cybersecurity and general game-theoretic applications (Figure~\ref{fig:domain_x_model}).